gu-gridh/arosenius-archive-gui/README.md

 git clone https://github.com/CDH-DevTeam/arosenius-archive-gui.git
 cd arosenius-archive-gui
-nvm use # or otherwise make sure you are using Node <=11 npm install
+nvm use # or otherwise make sure you are using Node <=11 yarn install
 # Create scripts/config.js (see below)
-npm run dev
+yarn dev
 # Visit www/index.html in a web browser
 ```

 Gulp outputs `www/scripts/app.js` and `www/css/style.css`.
 The site entry point is `www/index.html`; open it directly in a web browser or serve it with Nginx or similar.

-When using `npm run dev`, the build process keeps watching source files and rebuilds instantly on changes.
+When using `yarn dev`, the build process keeps watching source files and rebuilds instantly on changes.

 ## Config file